 |Ram liver extract||500 mg twice daily.||Above all, contains all the elements needed for red blood cell production.
 Therefore, use liver from organically raised (Anemia nutrients).
 Likewise, consider injections (under a doctor’s supervision).|

 |Blackstrap molasses||For example, 1 tbsp twice daily for adults; on the other hand, 1 tsp added to milk for children and infants.||Above all, contains iron and essential B vitamins.|

 |Folic acid||800 mcg twice daily.||Above all, needed for red blood cell formation.|

 |plus biotin||300 mcg twice daily.|

-Caution: Do not use if you have bipolar mood disorder or take prescription antidepressants.
-Do not give to a child under twelve.
+Caution: Therefore, do not use if you have bipolar mood disorder or take prescription antidepressants.
+Moreover, do not give to a child under twelve.